csskit/csskit/website/docs/what.md

 [Prettier](https://prettier.io/) is an "opinionated code formatter" and an industry staple.
 It works well for lots of different languages, and CSS is no exception.
-If you're using prettier to format other files in your project there's a good chance you'll want to keep using it for css.
+If you're using Prettier to format other files in your project there's a good chance you'll want to keep using it for css.

 csskit aims to format CSS faster and better than Prettier.
 Its deeper CSS knowledge should enable better formatting decisions, though this isn't yet realized in the current experimental version.

-So pick prettier if:
+So pick Prettier if:

 - <b>🔨</b> You're already using it for CSS formatting without issues.